faenuccio-teaching/GradCourse25/GradCourse25/4_FiltersAndLimits_lecture.md

 * If `α = ℕ`, then `Filter.atTop` is "the set of elements that are large enough".

-`⌘`

-+++ Filters as generalised sets: let's extend some set-theoretical notions to them.
++++ Filters as generalised sets : NON HO SISTEMATO IL CODICE CHE VA AVEC Since we're looking at filters as generalised sets, let's extend some set-theoretical notions to them.

 1. The **order** relation: sets on `α` are ordered by inclusion, so `T₁ ≤ T₂ ↔ T₁ ⊆ T₂ ↔ ∀ s, s ⊇ T₂ → s ⊇ T₁`.
 Hence: